-There is no tuition charge at Central Middle School; however students whose parents/legal guardian reside outside of Gates County may be subject to out of county or out of state tuition charges as set by the Board of Education.
+There is no tuition charge at Central Middle School; however students whose parents/legal guardian reside outside of Gates County may be subject to out-of-county or out of state tuition charges as set by the Board of Education.
 Also all textbooks are issued to students at no cost for their use during the school year.

 Textbooks should be kept clean and handled with care.
 Students are responsible for the textbooks issued to them and are encouraged to refrain from loaning their textbooks to other students.
 Students will be required to pay for lost or damaged books issued to them.
 Fees for lost or damaged books or any other fees owed to Central must be paid by the end of the school year.
-Report cards will be held and/or special school functions will be jeopardized if fees are owed to Central Middle School.
+Special school functions will be jeopardized if fees are owed to Central Middle School.